wireservice/csvkit/docs/tutorial/3_power_tools.rst

     |  NANCE      | RIFLE,5.56 MILLIMETER                                          | 3730              |
     |  NANCE      | RIFLE,7.62 MILLIMETER                                          | 3730              |

-Two counties with fewer than one-thousand residents, we're the recipients of 5.56 millimeter assault rifles.
+Two counties with fewer than one-thousand residents were the recipients of 5.56 millimeter assault rifles.

 csvstack: combining subsets
 ===========================